nina-solutions/skeleton/README.md

 ## SASS and Coffee

-Libraries are direcly committed in the public folder Hub related stuff are located in the resource directory and compiled via `gulp`
+Libraries are direcly committed in the public folder Skeleton related stuff are located in the resource directory and compiled via `gulp`